 • Adopt an effective and detailed approach to driver records, and trip planning, including map reading, route selection, cargo restrictions, paper, and e-logs.
 Students will have received actual behind-the-wheel instruction and practice at our range training facilities prior to highway driving.

-This course design is three (3) weeks, five (5) days per week.
-The first week consists of classroom (or online, for out of state students) theory classes to help the student prepare for their states' motor vehicle department's CDL written exams: General Knowledge, Air Brakes, and Passenger Vehicles.
-The student must complete this course section within the first week from the start of their class, pass a DOT Physical Exam and submit a copy to the school, and obtain their Commercial Learner's Permit (CLP) from their state of residence prior to attending the in person behind the wheel portion of their course program.
+COURSE LENGTH - This course design is three (3) weeks, five (5) days per week.
+The first week consists of theory classes.
+The student must complete this course section within the first week from the start of their class date, pass a DOT Physical Exam and submit a copy to the school, and obtain their Commercial Learner's Permit (CLP) from their state of residence prior to attending the in person behind the wheel portion of their course program.

-Students will have received actual behind-the-wheel instruction and practice at our range training facilities prior to highway driving.
+Students will have received actual behind-the-wheel instruction and practice at our range training facilities prior to driving on public roads and highways

 CLASSROOM, LAB, RANGE, & ROAD TRAINING SCHEDULE (location dependent)

 Week 1 - Monday through Friday from 10am to 2pm = up to 20 (Classroom) course hours